wangyu-/udp2raw/README.md

 # Udp2raw-tunnel
 ![image0](images/image0.PNG)

 A Tunnel which tunnels UDP via FakeTCP/UDP/ICMP Traffic by using Raw Socket, helps you Bypass UDP FireWalls(or Unstable UDP Environment).
-Its Encrpyted, Anti-Replay and Multiplexed.
-It also acts as a Connection Stablizer.
+Its Encrypted, Anti-Replay and Multiplexed.
+It also acts as a Connection Stabilizer.

 [简体中文](/doc/README.zh-cn.md)
 # Support Platforms